kai687/sphinxawesome-theme/docs/how-to/build-your-own/includes/prepare-python-environment.rst

 .. _Pipx: https://pypa.github.io/pipx/

-If you want to use the same versions of the Python tools, you can provide a :gh:`constraints.txt <constraints.txt>` to the install commands.
+If you want to use the same versions of the Python tools, you can provide a :gh:`requirements.txt <requirements.txt>` to the install commands.

 To prepare the Python environment, run these commands:

 .. code-block:: terminal

-   pip install --user pipx [--constraint=constraints.txt] pipx install poetry [--pip-args=--constraint=constraints.txt] pipx install nox [--pip-args=--constraint=constraints.txt] pipx inject nox nox-poetry [--pip-args=--constraint=constraints.txt]
+   pip install --user pipx [--requirement=requirements.txt] pipx install poetry [--pip-args=--requirement=requirements.txt] pipx install nox [--pip-args=--requirement=requirements.txt]

-Nox-poetry is a package for using Poetry and Nox together.
-It must be installed in the same environment as Nox.